-The chances of getting a response from the first email you send your prospect are lower than Tim Storms’ lowest octave.
-However, sales follow up email strategies are precisely what you can use to get your prospects to respond to your messages.
+The chances of getting a response from the first email you send your prospect are pretty low.
+However, sales follow-up email strategies are precisely what you can use to get your prospects to respond to your messages.

 The percentage of sales made per contact is as follows:

 - 1st contact – 2%

 But 44% of salespeople give up after just one attempt.

 Sales follow-up emails are critical.
 They help rectify objections, build relationships, and even upsell existing customers.
 Plus, when done correctly, they can create a sense of trust with your prospects and lead to more conversions.